cb671/streetsafe-docker/README.md

 default_speeds.json  file_hashes.txt    timezones.sqlite              valhalla.json  valhalla_tiles.tar
 ```
 `great-britain-latest.osm.pbf` is the OSM data we used to initialise our Valhalla tiles.
 Since this is a custom fork of Valhalla, we recommend using the code in [our fork](https://github.com/solithcy/valhalla_safety/) to generate a configuration file.
 A dummy configuration file is available in this repository.
 Notably, there is a new field in `additional_data`, `db_connection_string`.
 Here you will need to put the connection URL to your Postgres database.
+Please note that the dummy configuration file is NOT used, and a valid configuration file must be present at `./custom_files/valhalla.json`.

 You must add a `.env` file to the root of this repository, populated with values as lined out in our [server README](https://github.com/cb671/streetsafe-server/blob/main/README.md).
 Optionally, you can choose which branches the server and client are built from by setting the `BUILD_BRANCH` env file.
 This will default to `main`, however for the latest (and possibly unstable) features, you can set this to `dev`.